GoogleCloudPlatform/pubsub/load-test-framework/README.md

-This load test framework, known as Flic (Framework of load & integration for Cloud Pub/Sub), for Cloud Pub/Sub is a tool targeted for developers and companies who wish to benchmark Cloud Pub/Sub and Kafka.
+This load test framework, known as Flic (Framework of load & integration for Cloud Pub/Sub), for Cloud Pub/Sub is a tool targeted for developers and companies who wish to benchmark Google Cloud Pub/Sub and Apache Kafka.

 The goal of this framework is twofold: